From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 Common Injection Mold Design Mistakes

-Many injection molding challenges can be traced back to a handful of common mistakes during tool making.
+Many injection molding challenges can be traced back to common mistakes during tool making:

 1. Overcomplicated Tool Design